Commonly Asked Questions About The North Dakota Governor's School

-WHAT ARE NORTH DAKOTA GOVERNOR’S SCHOOLS ANYWAY?
+WHAT IS THE NORTH DAKOTA GOVERNOR’S SCHOOL ANYWAY?

 WHAT IS A TYPICAL DAY LIKE?

 Each day begins with a morning meeting where you’ll learn more about yourself and your classmates.
 After this, scholars separate into groups for discipline-specific classes and activities.
 Math scholars learn about fun math ideas like knot theory and the Rubik’s Cube.
 Science scholars work in the lab with college professors in a specific area of science.

 Evenings are filled with a wide range of activities.
 Scholars listen to and participate in ethics lectures from influential individuals, take fine arts classes, catch up on homework, and yes, have free time.
 At NDGS, evenings are a chance to gain experience outside your daily discipline and get acquainted with your classmates.
 Each day ends with a floor meeting in your residence hall and announcements for the next day are given.
 Scholars then head to bed; the next day’s schedule is sure to be busy!

 Weekends are also spent with NDGS scholars.
 Weekends are fully planned with a wide range of activities such as a trip to Minneapolis/St. Paul, canoeing, and everything in between.
 There’s a short break over the 4th of July holiday allowing you to go home to spend time with your family.

 IS NDGS DIFFERENT FROM REGULAR SCHOOL?

 Scholars at NDGS come from all over North Dakota.
 They share a common desire to explore academics and ideas at a level and pace that aren’t always possible during the regular school year.
 NDGS staff tries to provide interesting and quite different academic experiences than those explored in high school.